PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 `Run {flow_run_name} of flow {flow_name} entered state {state} with message {state_message}.
 See {flow_run_link} for more details.`

-Actions with a message will generally default to using the event's message but allow you to override the message with a templatable string.
-For example, you may want to modify the above message to be more specific to your use-case:
+Actions with a message generally default to using the event's message, but allow you to override the message with a templatable string.
+For example, you may want to modify the message to be more specific to your use case, such as:

 `Run for client {flow_run_name} failed: {state_message}.
 Please investigate at {flow_run_link}.`

-See [the reference](#events-reference) for more details on the attributes you can use to template messages.
+See the [Events reference](#events-reference) for more details on the attributes you can use to template messages.

-## Reference
+## Automations Reference

 ### Events reference